NehaA1122/GanttChartGenerator/README.md

 # GanttChartGenerator
-Creates a Gantt chart or generates a test example Gantt chart
+Allows user to create a Gantt chart from scratch or load a premade one.
+Can add more tasks and edit the names of tasks/duration/dependencies.
+Does not implement the test function as of yet.